Rehab-Robotics-Lab/FloSystem/README.md

 12. To inspect the system, in an unused terminal:
     `docker exec -it <container name, ex: lilflosystem_flo_sim_1> /ros_entrypoint.sh bash`

+13. After entering localhost Add the newly created robot to your profile under admin portal and enter the email used to setup your account to add the robot to your profile.

 Note: This will mount your local code, so you don't have to shut the entire system down for every code change.
 For the web frontend, code will reload automatically on save (sometimes you need to